doctorfree/Obsidian-Books-Vault/README.md

 1. [Download the vault](https://github.com/doctorfree/Obsidian-Books-Vault/releases/latest)
 3. Open the vault in Obsidian via "Open another vault -> Open folder as vault"
 4. Trust us. :)
-5. When Obsidian opens the settings, hit the switch on "Dataview" to enable the plugin
+5. When Obsidian opens the settings, verify that "Dataview" and other community plugins are enabled
 6. Done!
 The Obsidian Books Vault is now available to you in its purest and most useful form!

 ## Obsidian Media Vault